nabzali/Full-stack-CRUD-project/README.md

 - PHP
 - SQL

-This project allows a user to easily create, read, update and delete data from a database (CRUD).
+This project allows a user to easily create, read, update and delete (CRUD) data from a database.
+The database is based on a catalogue of CDs, and includes 3 tables: Artists, Albums (CDs) and Tracks.

 Screenshots
 --